Top 6 Venture Capital Firms For Govtech Startups

 3. DARPA

-The Defense Advanced Research Projects Agency (DARPA) is the central research and development organization for the U.S. Department of Defense.
-Based in Arlington, Virginia, it operates differently from a traditional VC firm by funding breakthrough technologies for national security.
+DARPA, the Defense Advanced Research Projects Agency, is the central R&D organization for the U.S. Department of Defense.
+Since its creation in 1958, it has been responsible for funding breakthrough technologies to prevent and create strategic surprise.

-This makes DARPA a unique partner for founders working on deep-tech or dual-use technologies with clear defense applications.
-If your work involves fundamental scientific or engineering challenges, their support can be instrumental.
+DARPA is an ideal partner for founders developing dual-use or "deep tech" solutions with clear defense and national security applications.
+If your work involves fundamental breakthroughs in fields like AI, quantum computing, or advanced materials, DARPA's support can be transformative.

 - Industries of focus: Government, Information Technology, National Security, Service Industry